mingeunkim/mingeunkim.github.io/_posts/2018-09-28-simply-updated-laravel55-to-57.md

 ---
 layout: post
-title: 'Updated from Laravel 5.5 to 5.7'
+title: 'Upgrade from Laravel 5.5 to 5.7'
-description: 'Updated from Laravel 5.5 to 5.7'
+description: 'Upgrade from Laravel 5.5 to 5.7'
 date: 2018-09-27
 author: Mingeun Kim
 tags: [Laravel, Laravel 5.7]
 ---

-> Simply updated from Laravel 5.5 to 5.7
+> Simply upgrade from Laravel 5.5 to 5.7

 Hi Artisan.